Project Management Software

-The car sat for a few weeks with the minimal amount of insurance until I could sell it and find something a bit more affordable.
+The car sat for a few weeks with a minimal amount of insurance until I could sell it and find something a bit more affordable.
 This was a big lesson learned early on about the total cost of ownership.
-Sometimes you need to dig below the surface in order to find out how much something is really going to cost you to own and/or to operate.
+Sometimes you need to dig below the surface in order to find out how much something is really going to cost you to own and/or operate.

-Buying Project Management Software
+• Buying Project Management Software

 The purchase price of the planning software is a good place to start as a means of comparing your options however it is only one of several factors you should take into account to determine the total cost of ownership of the software.

-• Software simplicity and ease of use: the hidden cost of down-time
+• Software simplicity and ease of use: The hidden cost of downtime

-• Adoption rate: what’s the point if nobody is using the planning software
+• Adoption rate: What’s the point if nobody is using the planning software

-• Software support: can either cost you or save you time
+• Software support: Can either cost you or save you time

 Is there a dedicated person you can call within normal business hours or outside normal business hours for that matter that can help you if you face an unknown?
-Or, do you have to submit a ticket to an anonymous firstname.lastname@example.org email address and just hope that somebody gets back with you?
+Or, do you have to submit a ticket to an anonymous firstname.lastname@example.org email address and just hope that somebody gets back to you?
 It’s important to factor this intangible expense into any buying decision when you are looking to purchase project planning software.

 • Software adaptability and flexibility